 On the other hand, bank fees can pop up on your statement quite sporadically and might seem insignificant.
 These penalties—often appearing as overdraft, ATM, or monthly service fees—usually range from $2.50 to $36.
 But depending on how often you visit the ATM or withdraw more money than is currently in your account, bank fees add up and can take more of a financial toll than you might expect.

-According to a 2012 study by the Consumer Financial Protection Bureau, more than 27% of consumer bank accounts had incurred overdraft or non-sufficient funds fees, adding up to an average of $225 per person per year.
+According to a 2012 study by the Consumer Financial Protection Bureau, more than 27% of consumer bank accounts had incurred overdraft or non-sufficient funds fees, also called NSF fees, adding up to an average of $225 per person per year.
 In 2010, it became mandatory for banks to require consent from account holders before charging overdraft fees.
 There are pros and cons to opting into these agreements.
 While it does provide instant access to funds—even if that money is not currently in your account—it can also be a financial burden for those who take advantage of overdraft too often.

 If negative account balances are left unhandled, the bank may close your account entirely, which, among other hassles, can keep you from being able to open checking accounts at other institutions.
 The good news: There are programs in place to give account holders the benefit of the doubt, including fee caps, forgiveness periods, and linked account overdraft protection.